binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Doppelganger Packages {#web-applications-countermeasures-consuming-free-and-open-source-keeping-safe-doppelganger-packages}

-Similarly to [Doppelganger Domains](#network-identify-risks-doppelganger-domains), people often miss-type what they want to install.
-If you were someone that wanted to do something malicious like have consumers of your package destroy or modify their systems, send sensitive information to you, or any number of other malicious activities (ideally identified in the [Identify Risks](#web-applications-identify-risks-consuming-free-and-open-source) section.
-If not already, add), doppelganger packages are an excellent avenue for raising the likelihood that someone will install your malicious package by miss typing the name of it with the name of another package that has a very similar name.
+As with [Doppelganger Domains](#network-identify-risks-doppelganger-domains), people often mistype what they want to install.
+There is likely someone who wants to do something malicious such as have consumers of your package destroy or modify their systems, send sensitive information to you, or any number of other malicious activities (ideally identified in the [Identify Risks](#web-applications-identify-risks-consuming-free-and-open-source) section).
+Doppelganger packages are an excellent avenue for increased likelihood that someone will install your malicious package by mistyping the name of it with the name of another package that has a very similar name.
 I covered this in my ["0wn1ng The Web"](https://speakerdeck.com/binarymist/0wn1ng-the-web-at-www-dot-wdcnz-dot-com) presentation, with demos.

 Make sure you are typing the correct package name.
 Copy -> Pasting works.

 ##### [Whitelisting Packages](https://npme.npmjs.com/docs/workflow/whitelisting.html) via npm Enterprise

-Reviewing and deciding as an organisation which packages you allow your developers to consume is another good safety measure.
-Yes it means someone has to do the reviewing, but partly relying on the vetting that the tooling and other options discussed in this section can make this process quicker.
-Then via the Enterprise admin console, set `Read through cache` to `Off` so that only whitelisted packages can be fetched.
+Reviewing, and deciding as an organisation, which packages you allow your developers to consume is another good safety measure.
+Yes, it means someone has to do the reviewing, but partly relying on the vetting that the tooling and other options discussed in this section can make this process quicker.
+Then, via the Enterprise admin console, set `Read through cache` to `Off` so that only whitelisted packages can be fetched.

 Whitelisted packages are those that are added to the Enterprise instance with:
 `npme add-package <packagename>`